 Additionally, sports encouraged qualities of manhood like allegiance and honor.
 John Percival, the headmaster of Clifton in England, encouraged sports not only because they “developed manliness (about which he felt as fervently as any Victorian headmaster), but because they encouraged school pride and loyalty.”

 If you’ve played sports in school or gone to the YMCA (Young Men’s Christian Association) gym, you can thank Muscular Christianity.
-The aim was to strengthen young men in “mind, body, and spirit” (which influences GoodGuySwag.com as well), represented by the triangle within the logo.
-Started in London, the YMCA was created in response to the Industrial Revolution.
+The aim was to strengthen young men in “mind, body, and spirit” (which influences GoodGuySwag as well), represented by the triangle within the logo.
+Started in London, the YMCA was created in response to young men moving to the city during the Industrial Revolution.
 Gyms, or places of recreation, were healthy places young men could go instead of taverns and bars.

 Domination has long been a characteristic of masculinity.
 Since peace was an aspect of the Victorian era, men proved themselves through work performance rather than battlefield achievement.
 Provide and protect became two important Victorian masculinity ideals.